wikimedia/mediawiki-extensions-Genealogy/README.md

 Its first two parameters are unnamed (i.e. don't have equals signs), but all others must be (dates, etc.).

-The following functions are supported, three for defining data and three for reporting data:
+The following functions are supported, three for defining data and four for reporting data:

 1. Define this person's dates.